 - Get an Oyster card.
 It’s much cheaper than buying individual day passes AND you can refill it on your next trip to London.

 - Buy groceries instead of eating out.
 There are a lot of good options at Selfridges, Marks & Spencer’s and any of your local corner stores.
-Ethnic foods in the Brick Lane area are also cheaper options.
+International foods in the Brick Lane area are also cheaper options.

 - Hit up the free museums: Tate Modern, Tate Britain, British Museum, National Gallery, National Portrait Gallery.
 You’ve got plenty to choose from.